 The lovely little parsley situation in this recipe casually stretches the definition of gremolata from the classic garnish of minced parsley, lemon zest, and garlic to a stately little salad of whole parsley leaves and a lemon vinaigrette with the edge of garlic.
 The minced rendition is traditionally sprinkled atop osso buco (braised veal shanks) as a means to effectively slash the dish’s richness from ridiculously indulgent to really quite tolerable—and quite enjoyable—levels.
 It’s a trick that also works well with similarly rich dishes such as duck, amply marbled steak, fish panfried in butter, and the like.
 This salad does exactly the same.
 Groovy.
 Although moms, you may want to make certain it’s on the side and not touching the duck breast.
 Almost every kid we know loves duck breast, though parsley not so much.

-Seared Duck Breast Recipe
+Seared Duck Breast

 For the duck

-- 1 (about 1 pound) Muscovy duck breast
+- 1 1 lb Muscovy duck breast

 - 1 teaspoon salt